Amsterdam/design-system/packages/react/README.md

 Despite being on ‘major version zero’, most components are stable enough to be used in production.
 Various of our public-facing websites and applications already do.

+Make sure you specify the exact version as dependency and test for regressions when upgrading to the latest version.

 We’re finalizing the design and modelling of foundational concepts like typography, spacing, and colour.
 After that, and a final review of the API of all current components, we’ll release version 1.0 of the entire design system.
 Then, we’ll consider publishing all components separately to allow for more granular updates.